syseleven/heat-examples/autoscaling/README.md

+# Autoscaling using heat and prometheus

-This repository contains heat code examples that will demonstrate autoscaling with heat.
+This example contains heat code that will demonstrate autoscaling with heat.

 This template starts one appservers and a prometheus server.
-The prometheus servers has one alert that triggers the autoscaling of the appserver group.
+The prometheus server has one alert that triggers the upscaling of the appserver group.

-The prometheus server requires openstack credentials.
+The prometheus server requires openstack credentials to auto generate server inventory.

 You can create a stack with the following command: